Kayto/AgonLight_GPIO/README.md

 ## The Code

 I have created some code to introduce the boards.
-As said codng is not my strength so excuse the
+As said codng is not my strength so excuse the code, in some cases its not a great example but enough to get things going and for a challenge to improve.
+The Code is **[here](

 | Board | Code | Description |
 |----------|:-------------|:-----|
 |#1 Blinkenlight | gpioblink.bbc | select individual LEDs, set number of blinks and speed. |